Environmental resources management

 Why study environmental resources management at Virginia Tech?

-- Students are required to enroll in Field Experience in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills in navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
+- All students in the major enroll in Field Experience in Forest Resources and Environmental Conservation, a hands-on field course that helps students develop key skills in navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
+Watch a video of students working in the field at Fishburn Forest.

-- Overseas study can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.
+- An overseas study trip can take you to Panama as part of the Issues in Natural Resource Conservation course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and the impacts of tropical deforestation.

-- Student clubs and organizations such as the Forestry Club and the Wildland Fire Crew provide an opportunity to connect with others with similar interests and get involved on campus and in the community.
+- Student organizations such as the American Water Resources Association Student Chapter and the Wildland Fire Crew provide opportunities to make connections and get involved on campus and in the community.

 What can I do with a degree in environmental resources management?